gatlinfarrington/ScoutingDataDashboard/README.md

 - The KTOR API should be modified to use an ORM, allowing for different teams to easily swap database systems
 - The API can be improved by serving more data, less frequently, and endpoints should be organized in controllers as the functionality grows.
 - The Client Application has a known issue where it does not work on safari, API requests are never properly received
+- Project naming shoudl be more consistent, Server proejct has each word capitalized, whereas other two proejcts are lowercase.
+- Adding a coding standard for each language is on the Radar for Team 9432, once these standards are implemented, formatting will change as is applicable.